Tenkiv/kuantify/README.md

 val lightSensor = device.lightSensors.first()

 lightSensor.startSampling()
-GlobalScope.launch { // make sure you're familiar with Kotlin coroutines, probably don't actually use GlobalScope
 lightSensor.updateBroadcaster.consumeEach { measurement ->
     // Do something with every measurement
 }
-}

 ```

-This example assumes your program is acually running in Android.
+This example assumes your program is actually running in Android.

 ```
 val device = LocalAndroidDevice.get(this)